YuriiKalnytskyi/Codica/README.md

 $ npm install
 ```

-## to run the entire project, you need to return to the main folder and run the script
+## To run the entire project, you need to return to the main folder and run the script

-to run the entire project, you need to return to the main folder and run the script

 ### `npm run start:local`